mozaik-association/mozaik/docs/5Petition_module.md

 ## Questions

 The module allows you to add questions in the "questions" tab that participants can or must answer.
-Answers can be free text, multiple choice or a tickbox.
+Answers can be free text, multiple choices or a tickbox.

 !!! abstract "The goal of the questions"